Motivational Interviewing – Into Practice (MI-IP)

 At the end of the MI-IP Enhanced Professional Learning Series, participants will be able to:

-- Explain how to evoke Change Talk from an individual
+- Explain three techniques that can be used to evoke Change Talk from an individual

 - Behavioral health, substance use disorders, and recovery service providers located in the Pacific Southwest ATTC region (HHS Region 9)